Download SUNDIALS Software

 We are very grateful to our user community and continue to appreciate user bug reports and suggestions.
 To send suggestions, report bugs, or inquire about general usage, we ask that you Subscribe to our User Mailing List.
 Through this list, you will get updates and gain access to our vibrant user community.
 When submitting information about a bug, please include as much relevant information as possible, including the package and version number being used.
 For compile and runtime problems, please include the machine type, operating system, third party library (e.g., MPI) implementation, compiler, and any error messages produced.
 As of January 2019, SUNDIALS also accepts contributions via pull requests to the SUNDIALS GitHub repository.
 Before contributing we ask that you Review our Contributing Agreement.

-Users interested in more than one of the SUNDIALS solvers are encouraged to download the entire suite at the same time.
-This reduces the risk of using incompatible versions of the solvers and shared modules.
+Users interested in more than one of the SUNDIALS packages are encouraged to download the entire suite at the same time.
+This reduces the risk of using incompatible versions of the packages and shared modules.

 The SUNDIALS packages are released open source, under a BSD license.

 The only requirements of the BSD license are preservation of copyright and a standard disclaimer of liability.